 Best Actor — Probably the least likely.
 Kaluuya turns in a brilliant performance (did y’all know he’s actually British), especially during the now-infamous “Sunken Place” scene.
 Kaluuya channels a child’s fear caught in man’s body, and the way he’s able to present those emotions through a blank face is nothing short of stunning.
 Kaluuya does a lot with fairly minimal dialogue, but I’m not sure it’s enough to overpower the loaded category including Daniel Day-Lewis and Gary Oldman.
 It seems Oldman is destined to win, as these “career legacy” awards seem to be the recent trend.

 Best Director — Preposterously, this is Jordan Peele’s — of Key & Peele fame — directorial debut.
 Talk about coming up aces?
 This is like a rookie hitting a walk-off in his first game in the Majors.
 Or LeBron James actually winning a title with the 2003-2010 Cavs.
 In other words, this is damn impressive.
 It’s clear from his years in sketch comedy that Peele has the natural talent and ability to work with actors and assemble compelling scenes.
 Further — and something I particularly love — is that Peele evidently has a propensity for horror movies.
 Get Out is riddled with Kubrickian homage, with a little Hitchcock, Carpenter, and David Lynch mixed in for good measure.
-If ever the horror genre was dying on the vine, it’s now back in the vineyard, y’all!
+If ever the horror genre was dying on the vine, it’s now back and healthy in the vineyard, y’all!